-Going to the grocery store while pregnant can be dangerous, I left the store yesterday not with 1 but 2 bags of mini marshmallows.
-Buyers regret stepped in but then I thought I could make a fun Easter craft with them too.
-So glad I got both bags because my son loved this and I think the Easter egg is adorable.
-Whenever I do crafts with tempting treats like marshmallows I give my son a number he needs to add to it before he can pop one in his mouth!
+Going to the grocery store while pregnant can be dangerous, I left the store yesterday, not with 1 but 2 bags of mini marshmallows.
+Buyers regret stepped in but then I thought I could make a fun Easter craft with them, too.
+So glad I got both bags because my son loved this and I think the marshmallow Easter egg craft is adorable.
+Whenever I do crafts with tempting treats like marshmallows, I give my son a number he needs to add to it before he can pop one in his mouth!
 So we limit gorging and practice counting.

 - Start by drawing an Easter egg on your paper.